 Viewport is a quirky sans-serif typeface that is a synthesis of two different genres of typefaces: geometric and dynamic.
-It is on built on a square, geometric foundation, and has humanist details that nod to calligraphy.
-Despite some unconventional quirks, it’s been designed to be legible as a text face.
+It is on built on a square, geometric foundation, and has dynamic details that nod to calligraphy.
+Dynamic typefaces tend to have a handmade, friendly quality, while geometric typefaces tend to feel more rigid, even futuristic.

 Additionally, I took some influence for the styles of type and lettering found on mid-century paperback book covers.
 Its stylistic influences are calligraphic heartthrobs like Lydian, Klang, and Fanfare, and squarish clunkers like Microgramma, Eurostile, and Modula.

 My obsession with type has grown during my time at ExpandTheRoom, where I am a senior designer.
 Type became a focus of my design practice, and I gradually became more interested in designing my own typeface.
 To sharpen my skills, I enrolled in several workshops at the Type@Cooper program here in New York.